 To make individual eggnog creme brulee ramekins:

-- Add 1/2 cup of the eggnog mixture to each ramekin (you'll need about 8-10 ramekins).
+- Add ½ cup of the eggnog mixture to each ramekin (you'll need about 8-10 ramekins).
 Transfer the ramekins to a large baking dish/tray with high sides, filled halfway with water.
 Bake at 300F for 40-45 minutes, or until the edges are set but the center still jiggles a little - it will set as it cools.
-Carefully remove from oven and allow to cool.
+Carefully remove from oven and allow to cool to room temperature.

 To make family-style eggnog creme brulee:

 - Carefully pour the eggnog mixture into a ~1.5 qt oven-safe dish.
 Place the eggnog dish into a larger baking dish or tray filled halfway with water.
 Bake at 300F for about 90-110 minutes, or until the edges are set but the custard still jiggles in the center - it will set as it cools.
-Carefully remove from oven and allow to cool.
+Carefully remove from oven and allow to cool to room temperature.